maarten-pennings/ElektroClub2023/README.md

 Many primary schools join the contests, but there are only two matches at one time, so many students are idling most of the day.
 Therefore De Kempel organizes side activities.

-One of them is organized by the ElektroClub Waalre.
+One of the side-activities is organized by the ElektroClub Waalre.
 We have a soldering kit that the students can assemble.
 After assembling, we test them, and once found (made) working, the students can take them home.

 ![LEDs heart ](leds-heart.jpg)